How to Change the Text Color in Discord

 One thing that Discord doesn’t support particularly well is a vibrant and colorful text chat experience.
 There’s text chat, but there are no built-in color commands and, at first glance, no way to do anything “fancy” with your text.
-Plain text can get very annoying very quickly – but in fact, there are ways to change your text color.
+Plain text can get very annoying very quickly, but in fact, there are ways to change your text color.
+This article shows you how to get bold colors in your Discord text chats to make them more exciting and eye-catching for you and your friends alike!

-The basic concept to understand is that to change the color of a given piece of text, you need to encapsulate that text in a code block.
-This is a three-line block of text with your text as the middle block.
+The basic concept to understand is that to change the color of a given piece of text, you need to encapsulate that text in a block of code.
+This procedure is a three-line block of text with your text as the middle block.

 Using the “Back Quote” Symbol